egel/egel.github.io/_posts/2020-07-20-what-makes-you-be-a-better-programmer.md

 -   large diffs - combining multiple problems in the single solution (pull request), or the problems that "would be nice" to finally have.

--   huge methods - building a complex method which does a bit of everything inside, including bear-dance - ok, just joking here, but you get a point.
+-   huge methods - building a complex method which does a bit of everything inside, including bear-dance - OK, just joking here, but you get a point.

--   inappropriate variable names - constructing variables or method's parameters which are like a math-teacher function names `f(x) = x, y, z ...`
+-   inappropriate variable names - constructing variables or method's parameters which are like a math-teacher function names `f(x) = x, y, z ...`.
+No

 -   dozens of "if" statements - not knowing how to properly use `if` statements or without any good reason nesting them in few levels.